arbor-sim/arbor/doc/cpp/interconnectivity.rst

     Describes a gap junction connection between two gap junction sites.
-The :cpp:member:`local` site does not include the gid of a cell, this is because a :cpp:class:`gap_junction_connection` is bound to the local cell which means that the gid is implicitly known.
+The :cpp:member:`local` site does not include the gid of a cell, this is because a :cpp:class:`gap_junction_connection` is bound to the local cell, which means that the gid is implicitly known.

     .. note::